 - Click Condition details to display the details for the alert condition in a pop-up window.

-- Click View report to view a custom report.
+Click View report (if available) to view a custom report.